More from MDH

 These increases are likely the result of exposure to ultraviolet (UV) light, both natural (sunlight) and artificial (tanning beds), and better medical detection.
 The Centers for Disease Control and Prevention (CDC) estimate that exposure to UV light causes 65-90% of all melanoma.
 Use of tanning beds continues to be common in Minnesota.

-MN EPHT collaborated with state programs and other partners, including the American Cancer Society in Minnesota and the MN Cancer Alliance, to use tracking data to support program and policy initiatives to prevent melanoma.
+The Tracking Program collaborated with state programs and other partners, including the American Cancer Society in Minnesota and the MN Cancer Alliance, to use tracking data to support program and policy initiatives to prevent melanoma.
 These partners identified reducing the use of artificial UV light for tanning as a key objective in Cancer Plan Minnesota: 2011-2016.
 Tracking data are helping to raise awareness about this important public health issue and to evaluate the effectiveness of program and policy initiatives over time.

-MN EPHT also worked with partners to integrate state and county-level melanoma data into the MN County Health Tables, a combined set of indicator profiles used by state and county health professionals.
+The Tracking Program also worked with partners to integrate state and county-level melanoma data into the MN County Health Tables, a combined set of indicator profiles used by state and county health professionals.
 Incorporating melanoma data into these tables enables state and local health professionals to use melanoma data to inform their planning and assessment activities.

-MN EPHT continues to work with partners to identify opportunities for using data to support outreach and education initiatives on melanoma.
+The Tracking Program continues to work with partners to identify opportunities for using data to support outreach and education initiatives on melanoma.
 We also are working with the MN Cancer Surveillance System to develop and evaluate additional tracking data and measures that inform cancer prevention initiatives (such as data on colon cancer, radon, and smoking).

 Some Minnesota communities are faced with multiple health and environmental inequities like high rates of asthma, lack of health care access, poverty, high density traffic and air pollution, and aging or deteriorating housing.
 However, it’s often difficult for citizens and local officials to evaluate priorities and the progress of public health initiatives over time, since neighborhood-level public health data is hard to get.
 This information is often not easily accessible to the public, or unavailable for geographies smaller than the county level such as zip code or census tract.

 Using this type of information, the Hiawatha CARE project staff worked with community residents to select five areas that posed the greatest risk and concern to the community: air pollution and vehicle emissions, asthma, economic instability, nutrition and obesity, and water quality.
 With these priority areas, the group will develop a plan to use existing resources and propose new projects to improve these five areas.
-A future grant application, informed by MN EPHT data, will be pursued to fund these proposed projects.
-MN EPHT will continue working with Hiawatha CARE Project partners to identify any additional local data needs and provide consultation and interpretation of data to inform the project’s action plan and grant application.

-For more information, contact MN EPHT.
+For more information, contact the Tracking Program.

 Share Your Story